kserve/kserve/python/pmmlserver/README.md

 ```

-You can now point to your `pmlmserver` model directory and use the server to load the model and test for prediction.
-Model and associaed model class file can be on local filesystem, S3 compatible object storage, Azure Blob Storage, or Google Cloud Storage.
+You can now point to your `pmmlserver` model directory and use the server to load the model and test for prediction.
+Model and associated model class file can be on local filesystem, S3 compatible object storage, Azure Blob Storage, or Google Cloud Storage.
 Please follow [this sample](https://github.com/kserve/kserve/tree/master/docs/samples/v1beta1/pmml) to test your server by generating your own model.

 ## Development